bitcoin-dev-project/fresh-eyes/README.md

 1. Fork the repository.
 2. Create an issue you want to work on.
-3. Create a new branch or your feature or fix.
+3. Create a new branch or your feature or fix from the staging branch.
 4. Commit your changes.
 5. Push to the branch.
 6. Create a new Pull Request.